chesty/vroom-osrm/README.md

 Setting REFRESH="1" will cause the osm data to be re-downloaded and osrm data to be regenerated.

-Here's some examples, the first is to run both osrm-routed and vroom in the one container using shared memory
+Here's some examples, the first is to run both osrm-routed and vroom-express in the one container using shared memory

 ```
-docker run --rm -ti --hostname osrm --name osrm
+docker run --rm -ti --hostname osrm --name osrm \
     --network-alias vroom \
     -v /home/docker/osm:/osm \
     -p 5000:5000 \